lorint/brick/v1.0/README.md

 | unreleased     | master     |        | >= 2.3.5 | >= 4.2, < 7.2 |
 | 1.0            | 1-stable   | v1.x   | >= 2.3.5 | >= 4.2, < 7.2 |

-Brick supports all Rails versions which have been current during the past 7 years, which at the time of writing (July 2022) includes Rails 4.2.0 and above.
+Brick supports all Rails versions which have been current during the past 8 years, which at the time of writing (September 2022) includes Rails 4.2.0 and above.
 Rails 7.x and 5.x apps work staightaway with no additional changes.

 Rails 6.x uses an interim version of Zeitwerk that is not yet compatible with The Brick, so for